poojahooda22/refokus-website/README.md

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatic

 ## Learn More